 Engineers like to use the term “furlongs per fortnight” when they encounter an unknown unit of measurement or can’t figure out what the best unit is to express some value.
 Because this term has come into common slang use in a few academic fields, it often shows up in tongue-in-cheek questions on exams in physics, math, and engineering.
 For example: “Determine the velocity of projectile x at time t.
 Express your answer in furlongs per fortnight.”

 A Googol of Possibilities

-“Furlongs per fortnight” has also famously appeared in Google’s under-publicized calculation feature.
-If you need to do a calculation or convert one type of unit into another, you can type what you want into Google’s search box (or the Google search field in your Web browser, if it has one).
+“Furlongs per fortnight” also famously appears in Google’s calculation feature.
+If you need to do a calculation or convert one type of unit into another, you can type what you want into Google’s search box (or the Google search field in your web browser, as the case may be).
 Google can work with almost any conceivable unit of measurement.
 Here are some examples:

 - Enter 315+412 and Google returns 727

 - Enter 4 tablespoons in milliliters and Google returns 59.1471 milliliters

 - Enter 65 miles per hour in kilometers per hour and Google returns 104.607 kilometers per hour

 - Enter 4 cubits per fathom in feet per yard and Google returns 5.333333333 feet per yard

 - Enter speed of light in furlongs per fortnight and Google returns 1.803 x 1012 furlongs per fortnight